innobead/huber/docs/packages.md

- navi             An interactive cheatsheet tool for the command-line                                                      https://github.com/denisidoro/navi nerdctl          contaiNERD CTL - Docker-compatible CLI for containerd, with support for Compose, Rootless, eStargz, ...  https://github.com/containerd/nerdctl node             Node.js JavaScript runtime ✨🐢🚀✨                                                                      https://github.com/nodejs/node nomad            Nomad is an easy-to-use, flexible, and performant workload orchestrator that can deploy a mix of mic...  https://github.com/hashicorp/nomad norouter         NoRouter: IP-over-Stdio.
+ navi             An interactive cheatsheet tool for the command-line                                                      https://github.com/denisidoro/navi nerdctl          contaiNERD CTL - Docker-compatible CLI for containerd, with support for Compose, Rootless, eStargz, ...  https://github.com/containerd/nerdctl node             Node.js JavaScript runtime ✨🐢🚀✨                                                                      https://github.com/nodejs/node norouter         NoRouter: IP-over-Stdio.
 The easiest multi-host {value} multi-cloud networking ever.
 No root privilege is ...  https://github.com/norouter/norouter nushell          A new type of shell                                                                                      https://github.com/nushell/nushell octant           Highly extensible platform for developers to better understand the complexity of Kubernetes clusters...  https://github.com/vmware-tanzu/octant